 Members have been asking us about their indemnity cover during the pandemic, as some have found themselves redeployed into new areas and new challenges, like COVID-19 vaccination have entered the discussion.

 Since 2014, all registered nurses have to have indemnity cover appropriate for their scope of practice to meet the costs of any clinical negligence compensation claim against them.
 They must confirm that they have such cover when they apply for admission to the NMC register and every time that they revalidate.

 For the vast majority of our members, there is reassuring news.

 Anyone working in the NHS has always had automatic indemnity cover supplied by their employer, whatever their role, temporary or permanent.
-This is supplied by the state-backed Clinical Negligence Scheme for Trusts (CNST).
+This is supplied by the relevant state-backed schemes across the UK.

 In early 2020, the government passed the Coronavirus Act 2020 which contains emergency powers in response to the pandemic.
 One section introduced a new indemnity scheme called Clinical Negligence Scheme for Coronavirus (CNSC), for any pandemic-related claims that did not fall under any other scheme.
 Whilst other schemes should cover all situations, it was added to give peace of mind to those taking up new posts at short notice at the start of the emergency.

 The CNSC FAQ confirms that while the existing state indemnity coverage is different in Scotland and Northern Ireland to that in England and Wales, the indemnity powers provided by the Coronavirus Act 2020 are comparable across the four nations.
 In all four nations, staff providing NHS services related to the coronavirus outbreak will have indemnity under the Act, if not already covered by an existing indemnity arrangement.